oceanprotocol-archive/OEPs/7/README.md

 ### Decentralized ID's (DID)

 A DID is a unique identifier that can be resolved or de-referenced to a standard resource describing the entity (a DID Document or DDO).
-If we apply this to Ocean, the DID would be the unique identifier of an object represented in Ocean (ie. the Asset ID of an ASSET or the Actor ID of a USER).
+If we apply this to Ocean, the DID would be the unique identifier of Identity represented in Ocean.

 DID schema: